LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 When a hero walks and bumps into a monster or a monster attacks the hero, melee combat occurs.
-Hero *running* into and displacing a monster (with the `Shift` key and, in case of keypad movement, also possibly a `Control` key), or the other way around, does not inflict damage, but exchanges places.
+Hero *running* into and displacing a monster (with the `Shift` key and, in case of keypad movement, also possibly a `Control` key), does not involve inflicting a damage, but only causes an exchange of places.
 This gives the opponent a free blow, but can improve the tactical situation or aid escape.
 In some circumstances actors are immune to the displacing, e.g., when both parties form a continuous front-line.